jnozzi/cocoadev.com/markdown/HowToGenerateRandomNumbers.md

 generated = (((float)random() / RAND_MAX) * 100) + 1;
 if (generated > 100) generated = 0;

 In this example, a number between 0 and 100 is generated, and we add one to it to bring it into the range of [1-101].
 Since 101 is out of range, we look for that case and set it to 0.
-See General/RandomNumber if you want to know more about the details.
+See RandomNumber if you want to know more about the details.
 Note that RAND_MAX must be declared as the maximum possible return value from random().
 RAND_MAX is defined along with random() and srandom() in "stdlib.h"

-Mac OS X's General/ScreenSaver framework contains some handy macros for generating random numbers with random(): General/SSRandomIntBetween and General/SSRandomFloatBetween.
-Instead of writing your own, you could just pull them out of General/ScreenSaverView.h.
+Mac OS X's ScreenSaver framework contains some handy macros for generating random numbers with random(): SSRandomIntBetween and SSRandomFloatBetween.
+Instead of writing your own, you could just pull them out of ScreenSaverView.h.
 Don't forget to initialize the random seed.

 ----

-From the disscussion in General/RandomNumber, and the man page, random() is safe to use with %, so the following is a valid function to return numbers between lower and upper, inclusive.
-I still might use a Mersenne Twister with RAND_MAX, but this is a decent quick and dirty function. -- General/ScottEllsworth
+From the disscussion in RandomNumber, and the man page, random() is safe to use with %, so the following is a valid function to return numbers between lower and upper, inclusive.
+I still might use a Mersenne Twister with RAND_MAX, but this is a decent quick and dirty function. -- ScottEllsworth

 + (long)randomLongFrom:(long)lower to:(long)upper{